jordaneruiz/Yummy-Paris/README.md

 ## MVP (DOM - CANVAS)
 • Character has to make a jump to catch the croissants
-• Croissants & Donuts start arriving towards the player
+• Croissants & Donuts start arriving from the right towards the player
 • Player has to jump or stay fix to catch the croissant
 • Player has to jump or goes down to avoir the Donuts
 • Score is display on the top left corner